snaissurllik/search-up/readme.md

 Here are some features that a planned for the app but were not implemented:

 - Write tests for existing code
-- Make UI responsive: Paying most of attention on backend, I made the UI only optimized for full desktop screen.